» Technology Home «

 Submitting information in text format is the main responsibility of the Main RCTC web site content providers.
 Text submitted by content providers is not subject to review by the Web Manager, although reminders may be sent out if information is obviously out-of-date.

 DO NOT use font colors, font types (ex.
 Arial, Times, etc.), or font sizes.
-All templates on the main site reference an external file (style sheet) that specifies the fonts for the site in order to maintain consistency and also to make the site more accessible to those with disabilities.
+All templates on the main site reference an external CSS files (cascading style sheets) that specifies the fonts for the site in order to maintain consistency and also to make the site more accessible to those with disabilities.
 This includes both links and regular text.
 As far as regular, unlinked text, black on white will be the standard.
 Black on white has worked in paper publishing since the invention of the printing press.
 Why?
 Black text on a white background is the easiest to read.
-NOTE: You may use the Heading sizes in Contribute or Dreamweaver to make text larger or smaller as these adhere to the specified styles for the site.
+NOTE: You may use the Heading sizes in Contribute to make text larger or smaller as these adhere to the specified styles for the site.

 - Please use headings and bold to emphasize text